Adam Jackson: Career

 Jackson began his career with Middlesbrough and joined Coventry City on loan in September 2015.
 Jackson failed to make an appearance for the Sky Blues and moved on loan to Hartlepool United in November 2015.
 He made his Football League debut on 15 November 2015 in a 3 1 win over Leyton Orient.

-On 30 August 2016, Jackson signed a 3 year contract with Championship club Barnsley.
+On 30 August 2016, Jackson signed a three-year contract with Championship club Barnsley.
 His first goal for the club came in an EFL Cup tie against Derby County on 12 September 2017.

 He was released by Barnsley at the end of the 2018/19 season.

-On 30 May 2019, Jackson signed a 2 year deal with Hibernian.
+On 30 May 2019, Jackson signed a two-year deal with Hibernian.

 On 11 August 2020, Jackson signed for Lincoln City.
 He would make his Lincoln debut, starting in the 1 1 draw against Scunthorpe United in the EFL Trophy.
 He scored his first goal for the club 4 days later on the opening day of the League One season against Oxford United.
 He would receive a red card in his fifth league game at home to Bristol Rovers.
+He signed a new contract taking him until the end of the 2024–25 season on 7 May 2023.
+Following the end of the 2024–25 season an option was taken up in his contract.
+In July 2025, he signed a new contract until the summer of June 2027, with an opportunity to trigger a further year based on appearances.